zyxdenny/google-cloud-gpu-search/README.md

 ## Note
 If you do not have Google Cloud SSH-key pairs, the program will automatically generate `google_compute_engine.pub` and `google_compute_engine` SSH-key pair for you with no passphrase.

+## Result
+An example output CSV `zones.result.csv` is the result run on Mar 04, 2024.